 I didn’t pick up an issue for years, though I would flick through the odd issue in a newsagent and be pleased to see it managed to avoid that demise I predicted – like an old friend, it felt comforting to know it was still around.

 Sure, there are plenty of places where such people can come together on the internet in a far more instant and interactive manner, but for The Dark Side to still exist in PRINT form, in this day and age, is something to be applauded.
 I certainly never expected it to outlast a giant such as Fangoria.
 I appreciate this love in is turning a blind eye to controversies in the magazine’s history, namely accusations of plagiarism, and even now one particular forum seems focussed on continuing to rake the magazine over the coals.
-I’ve seen various arguments back and forth but for me, that’s a discussion for another time and also covers the period when I was no longer reading the magazine.
+I’ve seen various arguments back and forth but for me, that’s a discussion for another time.

 I have to smile about a certain circularity of events – when I first became a regular reader of The Dark Side I was reading about a no budget film maker receiving some promotion via the magazine, enviously reading about Shock Around The Clock and other all day horrorthons – and as I return to the fold as a regular reader we now we have the first ever Dark Side horror film event where they are screening my horror short film Creak (which was my first attempt at making a horror film since my teenage years) at Dark Fest.
 This will also be my first ever horrorthon so I no longer need to pine at film line ups and events and wish I could be there.
 Indeed it feels like things have come full circle!